kstenerud/concise-encoding/cbe-specification.md

 | Minute | 0   |    59 |        61  |                                    |
 | Second | 0   |    60 |         1  | 0-60 to allow for leap seconds     |

-Date fields can be extracted as follows:
+Time fields can be extracted as follows:

 * second field = value % 61
 * minute field = (value / 61) % 60